ed-kung/CSUN-Econ-433/labs/lab06/README.md

 ## Lab Work

+In today's lab you will be estimating a model of wage income to study the gender wage gap.

 ### Setup

-For today's lab, you will need the following files.
+Before you start, you will need the following files.
 They should already be uploaded to the cloud from previous labs.
 If they aren't, you should download the files from Canvas and upload them to R Cloud.

 - `IPUMS_ACS2014_CA_1.csv`
 - `IPUMS_ACS2014_CA_2.csv`